Blues top Sharks to snap 8-game skid, longest in team annals – KION546

 Krug gave the Blues a 1-0 lead at 2:30 of the first period.

-The Sharks tied it on a lucky bounce with 3:41 left in the first.
+The Sharks evened the game on a lucky bounce with 3:41 left in the first.
 Binnington made the initial save on Meier’s deflection, but Blues defenseman Justin Faulk gloved the puck into the net while attempting to control the rebound.

-Kyrou regained the lead for the Blues with a power-play goal at 6:59 of the second, burying a one-timer off a perfect feed from Pavel Buchnevich.
+Kyrou regained the lead for the Blues with a power-play goal at 6:59 of the second period, burying a one-timer off a perfect feed from Pavel Buchnevich.

-“We were playing aggressive on the forecheck,” Kyrou said.
-“We were building shifts and that creates energy and that creates momentum.”

 Hertl banged home a rebound to draw the Sharks even with 6:55 left in the second.